greta-dev/greta/tests/testthat/_snaps/simulate.md

     Code
       sims <- simulate(m)
     Error <simpleError>
-      the target greta arrays are related to variables that do not have distributions so cannot be sampled
+      the target <greta_array>s are related to variables that do not have distributions so cannot be sampled

 # simulate errors if a distribution cannot be sampled from